Servings: 4 Total time: 18 minutes Difficulty: beginner

 Preparation

 1. Prepare the toasted rice powder: Toast a few tablespoons of raw rice in a dry pan until golden brown.
-Then grind it into powder using a mortar or spice grinder.
-Reserve.
+Then, grind it into a powder using a mortar and pestle or a spice grinder.
+Set aside.

-2. Cooking the meat: Heat a frying pan over medium heat.
-Add the minced meat without adding oil, then cook, stirring regularly, until well cooked.
+2. Cooking the meat: Heat a skillet over medium heat.
+Add the ground meat without adding any oil, then cook, stirring regularly, until thoroughly cooked.
 Drain any excess liquid and set aside.

-3. Prepare the vegetables and herbs: While the meat is cooking, finely slice the onion, garlic, coriander, mint, and spring onions.
-Also cut the chili pepper into thin slices if you want to add spice.
+3. Prepare the vegetables and herbs: While the meat is cooking, finely chop the onion, garlic, cilantro, mint, and scallions.
+Also slice the chili pepper into thin rings if you want to add some spice.

-4. Seasoning: In a bowl, mix the cooked meat with the chopped onion, garlic, and chili pepper.
+4. Seasoning: In a bowl, combine the cooked meat with the chopped onion, garlic, and chili pepper.
 Then add the fish sauce and lime juice.
-Mix well so that the meat soaks up the flavors.
+Mix well so the meat absorbs the flavors.

-5. Incorporation of herbs: Add the coriander, mint, and spring onions.
+5. Incorporating the herbs: Add the coriander, mint, and chives.
 Mix gently so as not to crush the herbs.

-6. Finishing: Sprinkle toasted rice powder over the meat to add a crispy texture.
+6. Finishing touch: Sprinkle toasted rice powder over the meat to add a crispy texture.

 7. Serving: Serve the larb warm in lettuce leaves to make small bites, accompanied by sticky rice.